New Cricut Maker Tools

 Yesterday Cricut announced it’s brand new set of tools that adapt to the Cricut Maker!
 These brand new tools are apart of the ingenious QuickSwap housing that Cricut promised more of for the Maker machine.
 If you own the scoring wheel that works with the Maker this is the housing you will use with these new Cricut Maker tools.

-So why are these tool so exciting?
+So why are these tools so exciting?
 Well first, they unlock a brand new level of crafting abilities which include engraving, perforating, debossing (recessed relief images and designs in paper and other materials) and creating wavy edges.

 Not sure if the Maker is for you?
 I can help with that here.